mabuaita/ad_metrics/README.md

 # Roadmap

 - Phase out jenkins and use gitaction instead.
+- Use external metrics, such as those from prometheus, to automatically scale the pods.
 - Add automated load test for each merge request, at the moment it's manual.
 - Implement more advanced configuration management, using tiered service levels, allowing for more frequent promethues scraping and tighter alerts threshold for higher level applications.

-# Availability
+# Availability/scalability

-- The app runs on a k8s bare-metal cluster, can increase the number of replicas.
+- The app runs on a k8s with elastic deployment that will scale up to 10 replicas, based on cpu usage.
+It is also configured to use multiple availablitiy zones.
+- The data is kept on S3, with version control and replication.
 - Istio is enabled for better recovery.

 ========================================================================================